Strizzyy/neosense/FRAMEWORK_NOTES.md

 # Custom result storage and retrieval
 @activity.defn
 async def store_metadata_result(self, data: Dict[str, Any]) -> bool:
-    """Store the metadata result for frontend access."""
+    """
+    This activity stores the metadata result for frontend access.
+It receives the workflow ID and the result, and stores the result in a JSON file.
+It also stores the latest result as "latest.json" for easy access.
+    """
     try:
         workflow_id = data.get("workflow_id")
         result = data.get("result")